They are more than a team. They are healing, hope, and comfort in action.

 Their mission is to serve the crisis management, information and referral needs of all US Veterans and their families through:

-The PFA Course is maintained on the National Child Traumatic Stress Network website.
+The PFA Online Course is available through the National Child Traumatic Stress Network (NCTSN).

-A combination of Organizational, Individual, and Family Readiness is the keystone of an agency’s ability to serve their community.
-Through our #ResponderReadiness Workshop Series.
-First H.E.L.P. places emphasis on getting far ahead of a potential wellness crises by developing healthy, positive behaviors that foster an organizational culture that is ready to serve.
+A strong combination of Organizational, Individual, and Family Readiness is the cornerstone of any agency’s ability to effectively serve its community.
+Through the #ResponderReadiness Workshop Series, First H.E.L.P. focuses on preparing far in advance of a wellness crisis by building healthy habits, positive behaviors, and a supportive culture that keeps responders ready and resilient.